HomeHow to PlayPhotosDictionaryProductsContact

 HOW TO PLAY

 KONANE resembles checkers and is played by two people.
 The object of the game is to maneuver your opponent into a position where he cannot jump any of your men on his next turn.
+Last jump is the winner.

 SETTING UP